Portable Chicken Coops: Your Complete Guide

 Beyond the basic materials, a few key design factors contribute to a coop’s longevity.
 First, ensure all openings are secured with heavy-duty mesh wire—not flimsy chicken wire—to keep predators out.
 Secure latches on all doors and nesting boxes are also non-negotiable.
 Second, the overall construction should be solid.
 Look for sturdy framing and tight joints that won’t wobble or weaken as you move the coop.
 Finally, a design that’s easy to clean will inherently last longer, as you’ll be able to prevent the buildup of corrosive waste.
 These are the features that define our customizable coops and ensure they stand the test of time.

-Prepare Your Coop for Every Season
+How to Prep Your Coop for Every Season

 One of the best things about a portable coop is its flexibility, but that doesn’t mean you can set it and forget it.
 Your flock’s comfort and safety depend on how well their home is prepared for the changing weather.
 A little seasonal prep goes a long way in keeping your chickens healthy and happy all year round.
 From the winter cold to the summer heat, each season brings its own set of challenges and tasks.
 Thinking ahead ensures your coop remains a safe, clean, and comfortable haven for your feathered family, no matter what the forecast says.
 Let’s walk through what you need to do to get your coop ready for anything.